-4.3.11.2.6.6 Supplementary materials for air distribution systems shall be permitted when complying with the provisions of 4.3.3.
+4.3.11.2.6.8 Supplementary materials for air distribution systems shall be permitted provided they comply with the provisions of 4.3.3.

-4.3.11.2.6.7 Smoke detectors shall not be required to meet the provisions of this section.
+4.3.11.2.6.9 Smoke detectors shall not be required to meet the provisions of Section 4.3.

-4.3.11.2.6.8 Air ducts complying with 4.3.1.2 and air connectors complying with 4.3.2 shall be permitted.
+4.3.11.2.6.10 Air ducts complying with 4.3.1.2 and air connectors complying with 4.3.2 shall be permitted.

-4.3.11.2.6.9 Materials that, in the form in which they are used, have a potential heat value not exceeding 8141 kJ/kg (3500 Btu/lb), where tested in accordance with NFPA 259, Standard Test Method for Potential Heat of Building Materials, and include either of the following:
+△ 4.3.11.2.6.11 Materials that, in the form in which they are used, shall have a potential heat value not exceeding 8141 kJ/kg (3500 Btu/lb), when tested in accordance with NFPA 259 and include either of the following:

-(1) Materials having a structural base of noncombustible material, with a surfacing not exceeding a thickness of 3.2 mm (1/8 in.) that has a flame spread index not greater than 50

-(2) Materials, in the form and thickness used, having neither a flame spread index greater than 25 nor evidence of continued progressive combustion, and of such composition that surfaces that would be exposed by cutting through the material on any plane would have neither a flame spread index greater than 25 nor evidence of continued progressive combustion, when tested in accordance with ASTM E 84, Standard Test Method of Surface Burning Characteristics of Building Materials, or ANSI/UL 723, Standard Test Method of Surface Burning Characteristics of Building Materials
+- (1) Materials having a structural base of noncombustible material, with a surfacing not exceeding a thickness of 3.2 mm (1/8 in.) that has a flame spread index not greater than 50; - (2) Materials, in the form and thickness used, having neither a flame spread index greater than 25 nor evidence of continued progressive combustion, and of such composition that surfaces that would be exposed by cutting through the material on any plane would have neither a flame spread index greater than 25 nor evidence of continued progressive combustion, when tested in accordance with ASTM E84, Standard Test Method for Surface Burning Characteristics of Building Materials, or ANSI/UL 723, Standard for Test for Surface Burning Characteristics of Building Materials.